 How do I store leftovers?

 Yes!
-Simply add less Gochukaru or leave it out altogether.
-Dubu Jorim can be made without any Gochukaru at all.
+Add less Gochujang or leave it out altogether.
 The resulting flavor will be more savory-salty with a tangy flavor from the vinegar.

 - Oi Muchim (Cucumber Salad)